Samuel-EA/bsale_test_api/README.md

 }
 ```
 **data** : Data set with products limited by records size limit.

 **records**: Amount of records returned by query.

 **page**: Current page of the array returned.

 **pages** : Number of pages returned by query.
 It's total of records in data base divided by records limit.

 **total**: Total of records in the table.

 **limit**: Set a botom limit for queries.

 **first**: First pague of the pagination.

 **previous**: Previous pague of the pagination result set.

 **next**: Next page ot the pagination result set.

 **last**: Last page ot the pagination result set.

 **start**: Start of the pagination result set, principally used as auxiliar.

 **end**: End of the pagination result set,principally used as auxiliar.

-All keys are recaled in every request.
+All keys are recalculated in every request.

 Have fun!